nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 print(computeFromExternal("abcd", 3.2))
 ```

-* In the above python code a function named  `computeFromExternal` runs a dotnet project present in a
+* In the above python code a function named  `computeFromExternal` runs a dotnet project present in a folder named `compute/` present in the same folder as the python code

-### Example 3 - 'cwd' option to change the directory of subprocess execution
+*

 ### Video
 Video for this post can be found [here](https://youtu.be/nsVkTslyBcE)